-(3) Definition of Chief Officer
+(3) Definition of Head of Paid Service

-Throughout these Officer Employment Procedure Rules the term "Chief Officer" shall include all officers employed on Joint Negotiating Committee (JNC) National Salary Framework and Conditions of Service Handbook for Chief Officers.
+Throughout these Officer Employment Procedure Rules the term "Head of Service" shall include all officers employed on JNC for Chief Officers Conditions of Service.

-2. Recruitment of Head of Paid Service, Chief Officers and Directors
+2. Recruitment of Head of Paid Service, Directors and Heads of Service

-- (1) Where the Council proposes to appoint a Head of Paid Service, Chief Officer or Director and it is not proposed that the appointment be made exclusively from among their existing officers, the Council will: - (a) draw up a statement specifying: - (i) the duties of the officer concerned; and - (ii) any qualifications or qualities to be sought in the person to be appointed: - (b) make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; and - (c) make arrangements for a copy of the statement mentioned in paragraph 1(a) to be sent to any person on request. - (2) Where a post has been advertised as provided in (1) (b), the Council's Appointments and Appeals Panel shall - (a) interview all qualified applicants for the post, or - (b) select a shortlist of such qualified applicants and interview those included on the shortlist. - (3) Where no qualified person has applied, the Council shall make further arrangements for advertisement in accordance with (1)(b).
+- (1) Where the Council proposes to appoint a Head of Paid Service, Director or Head of Service and it is not proposed that the appointment be made exclusively from among their existing officers, the Council will: - (a) draw up a statement specifying: - (i) the duties of the officer concerned; and - (ii) any qualifications or qualities to be sought in the person to be appointed; - (b) make arrangements for the post to be advertised in such a way as is likely to bring it to the attention of persons who are qualified to apply for it; and - (c) make arrangements for a copy of the statement mentioned in paragraph 1(a) to be sent to any person on request.

+- (2) Where a post has been advertised as provided in (1) (b), the Council's Appointments Committee shall - (a) interview all qualified applicants for the post, or - (b) select a shortlist of such qualified applicants and interview those included on the shortlist. - (3) Where no qualified person has applied, the Council shall make further arrangements for advertisement in accordance with (1)(b).